Images from openclipart.org

 The students at Clarksburg Elementary meet once a week for art instruction.
 Students are given the opportunity to create original art work as they explore a variety of art materials and subject matters.
 Starting in kindergarten, the art curriculum builds on the use and understanding of art elements and design principles to construct meaningful art work.
 Students are also introduced to art from other cultures, styles of art from realistic to abstract and the art work and history of famous artists.
 The art program interrelates with the curriculum at each grade level to support the concepts and skills being taught in the classroom.

 Students at Clarksburg Elementary School have physical education class once a week.
 Students learn a variety of movement concepts and skill themes throughout the school year.
 They learn about the importance of physical activity, healthy eating, and incorporating exercise into their daily lives.
 The students are involved in many special activities such as Winter Wonderland, Scooter City, Jump Rope for Heart, and a miniature Golf Course.
-Students are expected to display the 3 Clarksburg Cheetah expectations in Physical Education class: Be Respectful, Be Responsible, and Be Safe.
+Students are expected to display PACE qualities in Physical Education class: Persistent, Accountable, Courteous and Empowered.
 Most importantly, students will Be Lifelong Learners of Health and Exercise.